Letter Zyu: Origin

 A hypothesis for the origin of the phrase was offered in an article in the journal "Russian speech" by A. V. Zelenin, who believed that it originated from films about Zorro, the hallmark of which were the letter Z, and had spread in the 1970s and 80s among college students.
 According to Zelenin, the letter zyu was created by replacing the last two letters of the British English name for the Latin letter Z with the letter "Yu (Cyrillic)".
 Zelenin believed that this change occurred under the influence of the Greek letters Mu and Nu, the phonetic form of which, in his view, bemused students.

-The phonetic combination of "zyu" is rather unusual in the Russian language.
-L. V. Uspensky in his 1973 book "Under the law the letter" cited the words zyuzya and nazyuzitsya as an example of the syllable "zyu."
+However others disagree with the association with Zorro, claiming that the letter 'Z' itself reminds a person kneeling in a bent position.

 Later usage

 Zelenin wrote that, initially, in 1980s, the phrase "the letter zyu" denoted the strangely bent position of the human body that was widespread among car owners in the Soviet Union who spent a lot of time repairing their cars.
 Later, toward the end of the 1980s, the phraseme entered into the lexicon of dacha owners and came to mean long-term work in a kneeling position on the ground.
 This usage, without reference to the dacha or automobiles, became widespread not only in the spoken language, but also in the press and in literary language.

 In the process of evolving into an idiomatic expression, the phrase became distanced from its original meaning, "resembling the letter Z," and came to mean curvature of any kind.
 The expression is now used to refer to any object that is found in a curved, strange state.

 In the mid-1990s, the expression penetrated into journalism, undergoing bizarre semantic transformations.
 According to Zelenin, "the letter zyu" contained significant potential and in the near future would be widespread in phraseological textbooks and dictionaries.

 However, the expression "the letter zyu" can be found only in the lexicon of speakers living in large metropolitan areas in Russia and, to a lesser extent, in some countries of the former Soviet Union.
-Thus, the idiom (zignuty) yak letter zyu attracted the attention of the Kharkov philologist N. F. Umantseva.
+Thus, the Ukrainian idiom (zignuty) yak letter zyu ("(bent) like the letter zyu") attracted the attention of the Kharkov philologist N. F. Umantseva.
 In Russian-speaking communities of foreign countries outside the former Soviet Union, the expression is not popular.
 According to A. V. Zelenin, this is due to the fact that Russian people surrounded by the Latin alphabet are less likely to discover the possibility of a different, ironic take on the letter Z.